Sotero Laurel

 Sotero Cosme "Teroy" Hidalgo Laurel II (September 27, 1918 - September 16, 2009) was a Filipino politician and educator who served as a Senator from 1987 until 1992, including a period as President pro tempore from 1990 until 1991.
 Laurel was the son of the former President of the Philippines José P. Laurel and the older brother of former Vice President Salvador Laurel.
-Laurel was nicknamed "Teroy."

 Early life and education

 Laurel was the third oldest son of former President José P. Laurel, he was also the grandson of the late Sotero Remoquillo Laurel.
 He was born on September 27, 1918.
 He earned his law degree from the University of the Philippines College of Law and was a member of the Upsilon Sigma Phi fraternity.
 He later obtained a master's degree from the University of Santo Tomas.
 Laurel then went to the United States where he studied international and constitutional law at Harvard University and Georgetown University.